saltastroops/saao-shared-jenkins-library/README.md

 ![Credentials ID](doc/images/credentials_identifier.png)

-If your docker compose files requires (secret) configuration files, most likely a `.ewnv` file, you should add these as credentials of type "Secret file" to Jenkins.
+If your docker compose files requires (secret) configuration files, most likely a `.env` file, you should add these as credentials of type "Secret file" to Jenkins.
 You can then pass a map of these identifiers and host file paths as the `secretFiles` argument.
 The file paths refer to the locations to where the file should be copied, and they are given relative to the project's directory on the host.

-For example, if the `imageName` argument is `my-great-webapp` and the `secretFiles` argument is `['mgw-1': '.env', 'mgw-2': 'a/.env2']`, the files `~/.env` and `~/a/.env2` will be created on the deployment host.
+For example, if the `imageName` argument is `my-great-webapp` and the `secretFiles` argument is `['mgw-1': '.env', 'mgw-2': 'a/.env2']`, the files `~/my-great-webapp/.env` and `~/my-great-webapp/a/.env2` will be created on the deployment host.
 Note that in this case the directory `~/a` must already exist when the pipeline is run.